Lulezer/Echlib-Library/README.md

 Thanks to MrLLGD for helping me setup the project with cmake and other problems.
 His channel: https://www.youtube.com/@lowlevelgamedev9330/videos

-Thanks to Ray for making Raudio and also thanks to whoever contributored to help him make Raudio.
+Thanks to Ray for making Raudio.
 His github page:

 https://github.com/raysan5